 Once it was light I let out the air from my mattress and begun to pack up .

 Omg I have far too much stuff. can I carry it all?

-Somehow it was all inside my pack I weighted it out of curiosity 65lb…bloody hell…
+Somehow I managed to squeeze it was all inside my pack I weighted it out of curiosity 65lb…bloody hell…

-Most of the other hikers were going for the breckfast Buffet at the lodge.
+Most of the other hikers were going for the breakfast buffet at the lodge.
 But I thought if I was to do that I would be ill before I had completed a mile.

-So I grabbed some spare fruit which I woofed and a soda then I was ready.
-I hoisted my pack and groaned.
-It actually wasn’t that bad.
+I grabbed some spare fruit which I woofed and a soda then I was ready.
+I hoisted my pack and groaned. although it really didn’t feel that bad.

 I headed off down the road and rejoined the trail.
 It was cool but not cold and the smoke appeared to have lifted and so I could see the mountains.

 I headed off down the trail music on I’m heading to Canada whoop..

 The trail was a little up and down but it always is ha ha.
 It was 5 miles to Two medicine, after this it was going to be climbing….such fun but with a heavy pack it could be a nightmare.